W Hamond - The Original Whitby Jet Store

 If you enjoy this article, please consider sharing it with your friends.

-When you visit Whitby you will spot Captain Cook references all over the town.
-Here we discuss Captain Cook’s great connection with Whitby.
+When you visit Whitby, you will see Captain Cook references from around town.
+Here, we discuss Captain Cook’s incredible connection with Whitby.

 Whitby attracts tourists for a variety of reasons.
-Some people come to see the regional arts and crafts, while others come to see Whitby Abbey or surrounding coastal towns such as Robin Hood’s Bay.
+Some peoplelove to see the regional arts and crafts.
+Others enjoy touring Whitby Abbey or surrounding coastal towns such as Robin Hood’s Bay.
 While these are all popular attractions, many tourists come to trace the path of the famous Captain James Cook.

 FREE Whitby Mini-Guide